Qichen-Liu/StockPortfolio-Team13-Sherry-Zoe-Mike/README.md

 - **`total_balance`**: Decimal(15, 2), not null.
 The total value of the portfolio's deposited cash.

 ### `portfolio_stocks` Table
-This table links stocks to specific portfolios, tracking the quantity of each stock in a portfolio.
+This table links stocks to specific portfolios, tracking the quantity and cost of each stock in a portfolio.

 - **`id`**: Integer, auto-incremented primary key.
 - **`stock_name`**: Varchar(100), not null.
 The name of the stock (used for reference).